← Back to Blog

 GitGuardian’s 2025 research reveals that collaboration tools like Slack, Jira, and Confluence are now “high-risk zones” for leaked credentials.
 Only about 7% of secrets appear in both code and collaboration tools, meaning 93% of collaboration-tool leaks are invisible to code scanners4.

 That’s a massive blind spot.
-And it’s exactly why we built Secure Secret Sharing into API Stronghold—a lightweight, workflow-friendly antidote to credential sprawl.
+It’s why we built Secure Secret Sharing into API Stronghold.

 The Hidden Danger of Secrets in Slack

-Let’s be honest: Slack, Microsoft Teams, and email were never designed to store secrets.
-They were designed for communication—and they’re exceptionally good at it.
+Slack, Microsoft Teams, and email were never designed to store secrets.
+They’re great at communication.
 The problem is what happens after you send that message.

 Slack Stores Everything Forever